-The inspector observed that aspects of the quality and safety of care and support provided to residents, was to a good standard and residents were being supported to live their lives in line with their personal preferences and wishes as much as possible.
-However, improvements were required in some areas to ensure that, restrictive practices were identified, reviewed and that the least restrictive measure was being used.
-The registered provider's policy also needed to be updated as it had not been reviewed since March 2019 (but was in progress at the time of this inspection).
+The inspector observed that the quality and safety of care and support provided to residents, was to a good standard and residents were being supported to live their lives in line with their personal preferences and wishes as much as possible.
+While some minor improvements were required in the management and review of restrictive practices, the inspector found that a number of positive initiatives had begun in the wider organisation at the time of this inspection to promote a restraint free environment.
+This meant that the inspector was assured that the registered provider and the person in charge were making progress in relation to these initiatives.